Lane Johnson

 David Lane Johnson (born May 8, 1990) is an American professional football offensive tackle for the Philadelphia Eagles of the National Football League (NFL).
 He was selected by the Eagles fourth overall in the 2013 NFL draft.
 He played college football for the Kilgore Rangers before transferring to the Oklahoma Sooners.
+Johnson has made three Super Bowl appearances with the Eagles, winning two (LII, LIX).
+He is a two time first-team All-Pro, three time second All-Pro, and six time Pro Bowl selection.

 Early life

 Johnson was born in Groveton, Texas, and attended Groveton High School, where he played football and competed in track.
 In football, he was an honorable mention All-state selection as a quarterback, and was named All-district.

 In track and field, Johnson competed in the throwing events.
 He earned a fourth-place finish in the shot put event at the 2008 UIL 1A State Championships, with a top-throw of 15.21 meters (49 ft 7 in).

 College career

 Johnson attended Kilgore College, a junior college in East Texas, and played quarterback and tight end for the Kilgore Rangers football team for the 2008 season.
 In his sole year at Kilgore, Johnson amassed 510 passing yards for 3 touchdowns and 7 interceptions with a 52.4% completion rate while at quarterback.

 After his freshman year, he transferred to the University of Oklahoma, where he played for the Oklahoma Sooners football team from 2009 to 2012.
 Originally serving as a practice squad quarterback during his redshirt season, he transitioned to tight end in the fall of 2010 and switched again to defensive end for the spring of 2011.
 After two starting linemen went down with injuries at the beginning of the 2011 fall season, offensive line coach Bruce Kittle asked multiple players, including Johnson, to try out as back-up linemen to fill in the missing roster depth.
 Kittle was amazed by Johnson's footwork and natural pass blocking abilities and immediately switched him to offensive tackle.
 Two games later, Johnson would be named the Sooners' starting right tackle, and he would start the remaining 12 games of the season.
 As a senior in 2012, he switched to left tackle and started 11 of 13 games. and was named a third-team All-American by CBSSports.com.
 He was inducted into the Senior Bowl Hall of Fame on June 25, 2023.
+Johnson was named to the Senior Bowl 75th Anniversary Team in November 2023.